da11an/task-ninja/docs/COMMAND_REFERENCE.md

 - Solution: Start a session with `task clock in` or `task <id> clock in`

 **Error: Task not found**
-- Solution: Verify task ID with `task list`
+- Solution: Verify task ID with `tatl list`

 **Error: Project not found**
-- Solution: Create project with `task projects add <name>`
+- Solution: Create project with `tatl projects add <name>`

 **Error: Filter parse error**
 - Solution: Check filter syntax, ensure proper spacing around `or` and `not`